In order to refer to the “things” (objects) that our program deals with we want to assign names to them.

-Imagine you were in the middle of learning some Spanish, and sticked post-its onto things in your apartment: the name nevara onto the refridgerator, cama onto your bed, and puerta del baño onto the bathroom door.
+Imagine you were in the middle of learning some Spanish, and sticked post-its onto things in your apartment: the name nevara onto the refrigerator, cama onto your bed, and puerta del baño onto the bathroom door.

-Now, whenever you use one of these terms, as in abrir la nevera (open the refridgerator) in order to learn the language and rehearse vocabulary, you’ll obviously refer to the object, and open its actual, physical door.
+Now, whenever you use one of these terms, as in abrir la nevera (open the refrigerator) in order to learn the language and rehearse vocabulary, you’ll obviously refer to the object, and open its actual, physical door.

 That’s pretty much how variable assignment works in Ruby.
 There’s a “thing”,

 the object on the right side of the assignment operator